 *By photographing signage we can identify not only the road hazard but the construction company responsible - see above.

-We recognize this could be a full-time job for someone (and perhaps it should be City of Toronto) and can be draining, please do only what you have capacity for.
+We recognize this could be a full-time job for someone (and perhaps it should be) and can be draining, please do only what you have capacity for.

 Any individual action taken, no matter how minor can have a broader impact on our collective safety.

-sadly, this year alone the Biking Lawyer LLP has been retained on 4 road construction cases resulting in serious cyclist injury.
+Sadly, this year alone the Biking Lawyer LLP has been retained on 5 road construction cases resulting in serious cyclist injury.

 In addition to using our ONLINE CRASH REPORT, you should take the following steps and/or have a friend/bystander/family member help you with the following if you are severely injured:

 2. Take pictures of the following:

 a.
 The scene leading up to and including the danger zone